 If you’re not already a fan of the book 4-hour body, I recommend picking it up.
 In it, Tim describes ways that one can lose weight with a simple kettlebell workout and a slow carb diet.
 Fitness kettlebells are similar to cannonballs with handles.
 You might have seen weightlifters using these in the gym or on television.
 Now, as one piece of all-purpose home fitness equipment, you can see how these solid iron beauties could be useful.

 Whether your goals are improved strength, flexibility, weight loss, improved fitness, or full-body workouts, kettlebells are useful.
-After examining the various models available online, I’ve focused my selection so you can find the best kettlebells available for your home gym in 2020:
+After examining the various models available online, I’ve focused my selection so you can find the best kettlebells available for your home gym:

 Bowflex SelectTech 840

 The most notable feature of the Bowflex SelectTech 840 is the quick-change mechanism that makes this kettlebell adjustable.
 It can be difficult to modify weight options with other adjustable kettlebells, the configuration on this model is simple 'dial and go.'

 The dial is found at the top of the kettlebell beneath its handle.
 Simply rotate the dial to your preference, anywhere between 8 to 40 pounds, then pick up the kettlebell and start your work out.
 Leave the unneeded weight plates on the floor, and set the kettlebell down over them when you want to use them.

 One big concern with adjustable kettlebells can be the shape of the bell and that some have exposed plates.
 These factors can have some impact on your comfort while you exercise.
 But these things aren't an issue with the Bowflex SelectTech 840.
 The plates are hidden in the smooth and rigid plastic housing, which has been designed with smooth edges.
 It's just a touch wider and more cylindrical than other traditional kettlebells.